DNP-800 Orientation to the DNP Program (0 credits)

 Develop deep understandings of the lived experiences, cultural knowledge and prior learning of the students you will encounter in higher education contexts.
 Incorporate these understandings into engaging, inspiring and authentic learning experiences in your content area(s) and related higher education academic programs.

-The student will explore the application of informatics and technology in health care systems and in the improvement and safety of patient care.
-The purpose is to search for creative solutions to complex and multi-faceted problems.
-With a focus on practice improvement, students will evaluate innovative practice models as well as disruptive innovation methods.
-Students will explore concepts, designs and selection of informatics systems.
-They will evaluate programs and outcomes of care within health care organizations.
-Topics will include data collection and extraction, and their implications for policy and quality within the health care setting.
+Informatics systems concepts, design, and selection are discussed.
+The application of informatics and technology in health care systems and in the improvement of patient safety and outcomes is examined.
+Creative solutions to complex and multi-faceted problems are explored.
+Innovative practice models and disruptive innovation methods are evaluated with a focus on practice improvement.
+Programs and outcomes of care within health care organizations are evaluated.
+Data collection and extraction, and their implications for policy and care quality within the health care setting are emphasized.

 Prerequisite(s): DNP-820

-DNP-845 Quality, Safety and Regulatory in Health Care (2 credits)
+DNP-845 Quality, Safety, and Regulatory Process in Health Care (2 credits)

-This course is designed to develop the student's knowledge of evaluating health care and health care systems from a systematic and comprehensive science-based, data-driven perspective.
-Evaluation methodologies in this course will be appraised in populations, organizations, systems, programs/projects, health informatics, practice guidelines/protocols, health policy, and other health-related entities.
-The primary purpose of this course is to prepare DNP students to be able to lead evaluation, patient safety, and regulatory and accreditation teams to influence high-level decision-making in all areas of health care.
+The evaluation of health care and health care systems using a comprehensive, systematic, science-based and data-driven approach is examined.
+Various methods of evaluation and appraisal are applied to populations, organizations, systems, programs/projects, health informatics, practice guidelines/protocols, health policy, and other health-related entities.
+Students are prepared to lead quality evaluation, patient safety, regulatory, and accreditation teams to influence high-level decision-making in all areas of health care.

 Prerequisite(s): DNP-820